 x0915 x094D x200C x0937 |

-These files are published by the Unicode Consortium and are the official reference for encoding Devanagari characters in Unicode.
+These files are published by the Unicode Consortium and are the official reference for encoding Devanagari in Unicode.

-- The Unicode standard for Devanagari • unicode.org/charts/PDF/U0900.pdf
+- Character code chart for Devanagari • unicode.org/charts/PDF/U0900.pdf